larpchronicles/rules/chronicles-rulebook.md

 Examples:
 You are healed by Frost.
 * If you are hit with a spell "I conjure a Frost Bolt 10."
-Or "Spellstrike I conjure a Frost Bolt 10" you would say “Got it, appears to heal me” and restore up to 10 body (if you are below your maximum body).
+Or "Spellstrike I conjure a Frost Bolt 10" you would say "Got it, appears to heal me" and restore up to 10 body (if you are below your maximum body).
 * If you are hit with an "Aether Frost Bolt 10" you would call “Got it, appears to heal me”.
 * If you are hit with a sword and someone says “10 Magic Frost” the call would be “Got it” and you would take the damage as normally.